TheCatster/TheCatster/README.md

 Hi!
 My name is Daniel Rose :wave:
 -----
-I'm a student in mechatronics and embedded engineering, and believe that the best teacher is practice, and the way to become the best is through experience.
+I'm a student in mechatronics and embedded engineering, but appreciate all forms of computer good-ness.

 - Co-founder of mneme, the self-hosted cross-platform journal app
 - Currently working on PassCLI and mneme